antonlevashov/capstone_project/capstone_proposal_template_2.md

 Cdiscount have been working on classifying products based on their images - best results so far obtained using Inception v3.
 In the competition the participants already tired different (single) models with the following benchamrks:

-Resnet 101, no bagging, no TTA:
+Resnet 101, no bagging, no TTA (test time augmentation), pre-trained, 4 x GTX 1080 Ti, 18 epochs x 4.5 hours, I have 0.69 after 7th epoch:
  - val_loss = 1.18
  - val_acc = 0.744
  - LB = 0.7437